Team

 Natasha A. Jackson, Executive Director, is a Maryland native that has lived in North Carolina for over 18 years.
 She holds an MBA and a Master’s in Human Services, specializing in Family, Marriage, Couples and Counseling.
 Natasha has over 10 years of experience in mental health with a specialization in trauma and crisis response.
 She is an Equity Stage Manager, has her certificate as a Consent Forward-Artist and is currently working to complete her certification as an Intimacy Director.

-Natasha has been a part of the theatre community for the past 17 years.
+Natasha has been a part of the theater community for the past 17 years.
 Her equity shows include Yodyful Music production, No Fear Blues Long Gone: Nina Simone and EbzB Production Native.
 Additional stage manager work includes Long Story Short with UNC Chapel Hill and Duke University production of Dancing at Lughnasa.
 Natasha’s community theater experience includes Ghost, Little Women, Gay Card, By the Way Meet Vera Stark and Manbites Dog final production Wakey Wakey.
 Her live stage manager events include Raleigh Women March and Raleigh March for Science.

 J. Mardrice Henderson, Artistic Director, received a Bachelor of Arts Degree in Acting from the University of North Carolina at Greensboro.
 He is a professional in theatre performance and a member of the Actor’s Equity Association.
 He has been a featured performer at the 2019 and 2022 cycle of the International Black Theatre Festival.
 Notable performances include “Richard Wright” in Native and “Walker” in Blues in My Coffee, written and directed by Ted Lange.